On some applications of unstable Adams operations to the topology of Kac-Moody groups: The unstable Adams operations

 By construction, the above pullback is equivalent to the arithmetic fracture square for $\BG(A)$.
 In other words, $\BG(A)_\psi$ is homotopy equivalent to $\BG(A)$, which we know to be homotopy equivalent to $\BK(A)$.
 Furthermore, by construction, $\BG(A)_\psi$ supports a self map $\psi$ interpolating the corresponding self maps on the vertices of the above diagram.

 Notice that the above constructions are natural with respect to the root data defined by $A$.
-In particular, the map $\psi$ restricts to a self map of $\BG_J(A)$.
-By the results of \cite{FM}, we see that this restriction is indeed equivalent to the unstable Adams operation $\psi_J$ on $\BK_J(A)$.
+In particular, the map $\psi$ restricts to a self map of $\BH_J(A)$.
+This restriction is indeed equivalent to the unstable Adams operation $\psi_J$ on $\BK_J(A)$.